kernelkit/infix/doc/qos.md

-`supported-trust-order` is absent when the driver has no ingress classification support.  `offload` lists `classification`, `remarking` and `transmission-selection` as the driver takes them; a stage not listed runs in the kernel.
+`supported-trust-order` is absent when the driver has no ingress classification support.  `offload` lists `classification`, `remarking` `transmission-selection` and `rate-limit` as the driver takes them; a stage not listed runs in the kernel.

 Each feature maps to one Linux mechanism, and whether it reaches the hardware depends on the driver implementing the matching hook: